-[Solved]- External Hard Drive Not Showing up Mac
+Overview of External Hard Drive Not Showing up Mac in Details

 When you plug-in an external-drive to Mac’s USB port, it appears on the desktop.
 It can also be found in Finder.
 But, if the external drive doesn’t show up on Mac, it is possible that it hasn’t been formatted appropriately, is at fault, or got corrupted.